outsinre/outsinre.github.com/_posts/2015-04-13-fontconfig.md

 6. _#_ eselect infinality set to `win7
     1. Make sure `lcdfilter` and `infinality` choose the same category.
 7. Choose to place customized fontconfig file in `~/.config/fontconfig/fonts.conf` (50-user.conf) or `/etc/fonts/local.conf` (51-local.conf).
 Here is the sample for per-user [fonts.conf]({{site.baseurl}}assets/fonts.conf).
-8. Notes:
-    1. Use `fc-list | head` to check if any errors occur.
+8. Use `fc-list | head` to check if any errors occur.
 This is important.
 During the setting, I found an error about `infinality` configuration files.
 9. Refer to [Gentoo字体设置]({{site.baseurl}}assets/Gentoo字体设置.markdown) for the basic procedures.
 10. Reference:
     1. [Gentoo Linux on T43 (7) 中文字体](http://ted.is-programmer.com/categories/1547/posts)